 We spend a lot of time talking about writing processes and documenting procedure.
 But we haven’t talked much about managing processes.

 Another challenge during documentation is to decide what goes in as a process document and what goes in as a procedure.
-In our Project Management Template for FileMaker Developers, we have both process documents (prose that explains how and why you do things) and procedures (step-by-step tasks that are part of the templates themselves).
+When we set up templates for our clients, we have both process documents (prose that explains how and why you do things) and procedures (step-by-step tasks that are part of the templates themselves).
 We think through when the process ends and the procedure takes over as part of that setup.

 After you’ve worked through all that, you still have the challenge of managing processes for the future.
 Processes and procedures are intended to evolve as your company grows.
 But, after you’ve put in all the work to document everything, how are you managing processes for the future?
 What do you do if things change?
 How much evolving is happening without you re-documenting?